 Open daily 11 a.m.–8 p.m., 1108 Auahi St., (808) 215-0022, @merrimanshonolulu

 Update in December: Moku Kitchen has partially reopened

 Some nights you just want to stare at people, preferably with a Muscat Mule cocktail in one hand (with house-made cayenne ginger beer) and a slice of Hāmākua mushroom pizza drizzled with truffle oil in the other.
 A railing is the only thing that separates the outdoor seats at Moku Kitchen from all the action so you can check out the line upstairs at Butcher & Bird or all the folks strolling across the courtyard.
 The quieter outdoor area is also better for conversation.
 Make reservations early, especially if you plan to show up before 5:30 p.m. or after 9 when the half-off-all-small-plates deal draws a crowd. –CY

 Say goodbye to Piggy Smalls’ long communal outdoor table (or good riddance, from those of us who never liked eating that close to strangers, anyway).
-The covered corridor now hosts small parties on separate tables for lunch and dinner Tuesday through Saturday, plus brunch on Saturday and Sunday.
-Stand on the cute pig markers while you wait to check in, use the proper doors (one-way only) and enjoy an order of curry clam frites in beer broth. –KV
+With Smalls reopening on Dec.
+17, the covered corridor now hosts small parties on separate tables for dinner Tuesday through Saturday, plus brunch on Saturday and Sunday.
+Stand on the cute pig markers while you wait to check in, use the proper doors (one-way only) and enjoy a bowl from the new rotating menu of 12 Vietnamese noodle soups. –KV

 Waikīkī Brewing Co.